ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/GetProjectionAxes/_index.en.md

 For simplicity, let H(N) be a N dimensional hyperplane.

+Instead of hyperplanes, we could say that H(N) is a subspace of dimension N - 1

 Let D be the dimension of the space.\
 We have to test:
 - H(D) / H(i), i <= D